-Lyon Féminines v Paris Saint-Germain Féminines
+Lyon beat PSG in first leg of semi-final

-First Half ends, Lyon Féminines 2, Paris Saint-Germain Féminines 1.
+Match ends, Lyon Féminines 3, Paris Saint-Germain Féminines 2.

+Lyon took advantage of mistakes from Paris St-Germain goalkeeper Barbora Votikova to win the first leg of their Women's Champions League semi-final.

+PSG went ahead through Marie-Antoinette Katoto's early goal, but Lyon equalised with Wendie Renard's penalty after Votikova had fouled Melvine Malard.

 Line-ups